In a three-part series, we are going to show a different approach for shippers to get the most out of their RFPs.

 We think about freight differently.
 This includes the RFP process.
 Primary work makes up the majority of our shipments, and we are committed to developing enhancements to improve the overall outcomes for shippers long-term.
 Signs of this success are coming in accolades from our customers, such as our recent award of Innovation Partner of the Year from Procter & Gamble.

-Over the next few weeks, we will cover our approach to transforming the RFP process in our three-part series, RFP 2.0:
+We will cover our approach to a new type of freight RFP in our three-part series, RFP 2.0:

 - Part One – Beyond the Lane – We will focus on how analyzing the overall network rather than individual lanes can provide significant benefits to the shipper.